reiver/go-jsonld/README.md

 And in particular, handles the way the Fediverse, ActivityPub, and ActivityStreams uses JSON-LD.

+And import thing to understand is — you use separate Go `struct`s to represent each JSON-LD namespace.
+Both for _marshaling_ and _unmarshaing_.

 ## Documention

 Online documentation, which includes examples, can be found at: http://godoc.org/github.com/reiver/go-jsonld